meaningfy-ws/er-system/docs/schema/sourceEntityId.md

-# Slot: canonicalEntity
+# Slot: sourceEntityId

-_The canonical entity that the ERE has associated to the original entity._
+_The ID or URI of the original entity that has been resolved._

-_This includes the canonical entity URI and its type._

 __